Frequently Asked Questions

 -

-Everyone is welcome at Extrasensory, except those who discriminate against other peoples due to actual and/or perceived difference.
-We love our LGBTQIA community, & celebrate sex workers & kinksters.
+We love our queer community, & celebrate sex workers & kinksters.
 Racism, sexism, homophobia, TERF or SWERF rhetoric, fascism & antisemitism, fat-phobia & age-ism will not be tolerated.
-Mutual respect and the practice of enthusiastic consent are core values.

 We really try to accommodate folks access needs, but the reality is that sometimes different folks have needs that are competing or contradictory, and we organisers are also finite humans with our own accessibility issues and limited capacities.
 We believe in making things accessible, but also ask for grace if there’s something we can’t manage.